TIBCOSoftware/snappydata/docs/install/setting_up_cluster_on_amazon_web_services.md

 Use `launch` action to create a new cluster while `stop` and `start` actions work on existing clusters.

 By default, the script starts one instance of a locator, lead, and server each.
 The script identifies each cluster by its unique cluster name that you provide and internally ties the members (locators, leads, and stores/servers) of the cluster with EC2 security groups, whose names are derived from the cluster name.

-When running the script, you can also specify options such as the number of stores in the cluster and the region where the EC2 instances should be launched.
+When running the script, you can also specify options to configure the cluster such as the number of stores in the cluster and the region where the EC2 instances should be launched.

 **Example**